 There was a time in the past when web standards were a mess, with numerous features either supported by some browsers but not others, or differing greatly in their implementation.
 Today the picture is a lot better (thanks, in part, to simple and effective website builders), but you still need to do cross-browser testing.
-For all the focus on web standards, they can't cover every edge case, and so subtle differences in feature implementation will still persist between browsers, especially if you're using cutting-edge features.
+For all the focus on web standards, they can't cover every edge case, and so subtle differences in feature implementation will still persist between browsers, especially if you're using cutting-edge features and web design tools.

 EndTest offers something called Codeless Automated Testing, which essentially allows you to automate repetitive tests across browsers without having to write code in the way that you might need to with something like Selenium.
 EndTest offers a free service, but also a number of paid options if you need more than this offers.
 If you sign up, you'll also find a number of demo test suites to help you understand how the tool works.
 Similarly to Sauce Labs or BrowserStack, it enables test execution in the cloud to avoid you needing to install all the software you want to test with.